 - Yukon Department of Education for elementary, secondary, apprenticeship and college education.

 Education associations across Canada

 - The Canadian Education Statistics Council (CESC) is a partnership between the Council of Ministers of Canada and Statistics Canada.
 Its two main programs are Pan-Canadian Education Indicators Program (PCEIP) and the Pan-Canadian Education Research Agenda (PCERA).
 PCERA advances policy-relevant research through commissioning of new work and holding seminars on current policy issues.

-- Education Statistics Program Centre for Education Statistics is a program of Statistics Canada, the federal agency mandated to conduct surveys, produce statistics, and analyse issues relevant to education, training and literacy.
+- The Canadian Centre for Education Statistics is a data portal offered by Statistics Canada, the federal agency mandated to conduct surveys, produce statistics, and analyse issues relevant to education, training and literacy.

 Teaching in Canada

 - The Canadian Teachers Federation, the national voice for elementary and secondary teachers, provides information about Teaching in Canada.
 This resource answers commonly asked questions and provides information about credential requirements in each province or territory.

 Studying in Canada (International Students)

 - Universities Canada is the voice of Canadian universities, at home and abroad.